msharmasharma/Fassos-clone/README.md

 # faasosClone
 See Project :- https://faasos-masai-clone.herokuapp.com/

-Faasos is an Indian "food on demand" service app
+Faasos is an Indian "food on demand" service that was incorporated in 2004.
+It is one of the brands owned by the online restaurant company, Rebel Foods.

 ![Logo](https://thegrapevine.co.in/images/clients/faasos.png)